-Life expectancy aged 65 (that is, how many further years residents currently aged 65 are expected to live) for females was 20.7 years - again lower than for the county/country and only higher than Tamworth across the Staffordshire boroughs.
+Life expectancy aged 65 (that is, how many further years residents currently aged 65 are expected to live) for females was 20.7 years - again lower than for the county/country, and no higher than in any other Staffordshire borough bar Cannock Chase.

-For males in 2018-20, the overall rate for the borough was 78.5 years, classed as significantly worse than the national average of 79.4 years.
-The borough rate is also lower than Staffordshire's 79.3 years.
+For males in 2023, the overall rate for the borough was 78.5 years, lower than the national average of 79.1 years and Staffordshire's 79.5 years.

-Figure 15: Life expectancy at birth for males (years)
+Figure 16: Life expectancy at birth for males (years)

-Life expectancy for males aged 65 was 18.2 years, again lower than for England and for Staffordshire.
+Life expectancy for males aged 65 was 18.3 years, again lower than England and Staffordshire.